3BMLabs/Blog/_posts/2021-01-06-FreeCAD-Blender-Open-Source-BIM.markdown

 FreeCAD is developed by a number of enthousiastic and intelligent developers.
 Lets give them financial support so they can put more of their time into FreeCAD and make it to a succes.

-* BIM-workbench: [Yorik van Havre](https://www.patreon.com/yorikvanhavre) al 11 jaar bezig!
+* BIM-workbench: [Yorik van Havre](https://www.patreon.com/yorikvanhavre) working on it for 11 years!

 * GIS/Civil/ModernUI: [Hakan Seven](https://www.patreon.com/HakanSeven12)